Laura Williams award for wildlife conservation

-Elena Shnayder is an ornithologist, Ph.D of Biology, expert on feathered predators.
-Elena is in charge of the program to restore genetic diversity of saker falcon in the Altai-Sayan region.
-Nestlings bred in the nursery are planted in the nests of wild birds, which are located high up on rocks and trees.
-Over the three years of the project, 50 saker falcons have been released into nature.
-In addition, Elena's keen participation allowed including the steppe eagle on the IUCN Red List.
-She also helped to establish and coordinate the Novosibirsk Rehabilitation Center for Birds of Prey.
+Elena Shnayder, an ornithologist with a PhD in Biology, is an expert on raptors.
+Elena leads the program for restoring the genetic diversity of saker falcon in the Altai-Sayan region.
+Saker falcon chicks that had been bred in the nursery are placed in the nests of wild birds, which are built on very high rocks or trees.
+In the three years of the project, 50 saker falcons have been released into the wild.
+In addition, thanks to Elena's vigorous effort, the steppe eagle has finally been added to the IUCN Red List of Threatened Species.
+Elena has also actively contributed to establishing the Novosibirsk Raptor Rehabilitation Center and coordinating its operations.

-Alexey Kuzhlekov, researcher at the Department for Science, Tourism and Recreation at the Sailyugemsky National Park.
+Alexey Kuzhlekov, researcher, Department for Science, Tourism and Recreation, Sailyugem National Park (Russia’s Altai Republic).

-Alexey Kuzhlekov is a leading expert in the study and conservation of snow leopard and Altai mountain ram in the Altai Republic.
-Scientific data collected by Alexey during his expeditions laid the groundwork for the Snow Leopard Conservation Strategy in the Russian Federation and the Snow Leopard Monitoring Program in Russia and Central Asia.
-In 2018, Alexey was directly involved in the development and testing of a specialized mobile application for snow leopard population tracking.
-Alexey and the team of the Sailyugemsky National Park helped to stabilize the snow leopard situation in the Argut river basin and the largest predator group in Russia has returned to dwell here.
-Most recently, Alexey has become the first person to film this secretive cat close-up in Russia.
+Alexey Kuzhlekov is a leading expert on snow leopard and Altai argali studies and conservation in the Altai Republic.
+The research data collected by Alexey during his expeditions laid the groundwork for the Strategy for Snow Leopard Conservation in Russia and the Program for Snow Leopard Monitoring in Russia and Central Asia.
+In 2018 Alexey played a major role in the development and pilot testing of a specialty mobile app for tracking the snow leopard population dynamics.
+As part of the Sailyugem National Park team, Alexey contributed to improving the situation for the snow leopard in the Argut river basin which has recently restored its status as a natural habitat of the largest group of snow leopards in Russia.
+Most recently, Alexey has become the first person to make a close-up video of this secretive cat in Russia.

 Alexey Levashkin, ornithologist.

 Alexey Levashkin is an ornithologist, a talented wildlife photographer and a popular blogger.
-It is thanks to his efforts that rare species of birds continue to nest in the Volga region: Ural owl, Siberian gray owl, tawny owl, osprey, red-footed falcon, and even azure tit and roller.
-Since 2008, Alexey has built over a thousand nests for them.
-Over the past 15 years, Levashkin's research has allowed introducing more than 300 previously unknown habitats of rare animals and plants into the Cadastre and protecting these sites fr om destruction.
-Alexey takes a prominent role in promoting the cause of nature conservation, runs a popular blog, and his photos made it to the finals of the Golden Turtle International Wildlife Photography Competition in 2011 and 2014.
+Thanks to his efforts, rare species of birds, such as the Ural owl, the great grey owl, the tawny owl, the osprey, the red-footed falcon, and even the azure tit and the European roller, still nest in the Volga region: Alexey has built over a thousand nests for them since 2008.
+Basing on the findings of the research that Alexey has been conducting for 15 years, over 300 previously unknown habitats of rare animals and plants have been added to the National Inventory, which means these sites will now be protected from destruction.
+Alexey plays a major role in promoting wildlife conservation.
+He runs a popular blog, and his photos were shortlisted for the Golden Turtle International Wildlife Photography Competition in 2011 and 2014.

-Alexandra Khlopotova, Deputy Director for Research and Environmental Education at the Visim Nature Reserve.
+Alexandra Khlopotova, Deputy Director for Research and Environmental Education, Visim Nature Reserve.